Self-Guided Walking Tour of Downtown Vancouver: 9 Must-See Stops

 Website: canadaplace.ca

-Time to next stop: 10 minutes.
+Time to next stop: 10 minutes

 Digital Orca – Vancouver Convention Centre (vancouverconventioncentre.com)

-8. Olympic Cauldron & Digital Orca
+8. Olympic Cauldron & Digital Orca – Scenic Downtown Vancouver Stop

 Address: 1055 Canada Place

-Time to next stop: 10 minutes.
+Time to next stop: 10 minutes

 Vancouver skyline and Coal Harbour – City of Vancouver Archives #69-28.11

-9. Coal Harbour Seawall (The End!)
+9. Coal Harbour Seawall – Finish Your Vancouver Walk

 From here, you may be drawn to the beaches or forested trails of Stanley Park.
-If so, you’ll want to keep walking west to follow the Coal Harbour section of the Vancouver Seawall into the park.
-This gorgeous walking and biking path follows the water’s edge with marinas, floatplanes, and public art along the way.
-Or rest up here and enjoy a well-earned coffee and treat in one of the Seawall’s cafes!
+If so, keep walking west along the Coal Harbour section of the Vancouver Seawall into the park.
+This scenic walking and biking path follows the water’s edge, passing marinas, floatplanes, and public art, making it a relaxing and photogenic end to your self-guided walking tour of Downtown Vancouver.

 Want More Than Just Sights?
 Try a Guided Experience